Low-effort Dependency Pinning with Nix Flakes

 Strange and confusing things can happen when you try to use a file that’s

-.
+currently untracked by git.
 Often it will tell you it can’t find a particular

 file, even though it’s right there, but at other times things will appear to